 Car repo is a scary thought for people who have financed their vehicles.
 The vehicle repossession process can ruin your credit and, of course, leave you without a car.
-Car repo begins when you are late on a payment, at which point your lender can accelerate your loan, meaning you now owe them the entire amount of the loan, within a very short timeframe.
+Car repo in Arizona begins when you are late on a payment, at which point your lender can accelerate your loan.
+This means you now owe them the entire amount of the loan within a very short timeframe.
 If you are unable to pay off the loan or negotiate a delay in payment with your creditor, the vehicle repossession process starts.

 The lender is allowed to sell your car and must do so with all attempts to get fair market value.
 You are allowed to get the car back before the sale if you pay what you owe, repossession fees, and legal costs.

 If the car sells, you are obliged to pay the difference between what it went for, and the amount left owing.